BOOKS: A long and winding road

 All the time, I was writing and as a result, Tunnel Vision took only three or four months to finish and it benefited greatly from that sense of immediacy and urgency (I think).
 Anyway, it’s a better book and I hope you get the chance to read and enjoy it.
 Click here if you want to buy it online from Abbey’s Books.

-Published earlier this year, Perfect Criminals, is a crazy romp through television and crime by my hero Danny Clay, a former army engineer turned scriptwriter.
+Its predecessor, Perfect Criminals, is a crazy romp through television and crime by my hero Danny Clay, a former army engineer turned scriptwriter.
 I tell people both books are written in the style of Carl Hiaasen.
 I know, I should be half as talented.

 Anyway, it was something I didn’t even realise I was doing until I rewarded myself for finishing the book by reading his latest novel.
 Aha!
 So that’s what I was trying to do.

-A reviewer in the Sydney Morning Herald said it was “punchily written, packed with hard-boiled humour [and] a ride into the underbelly of the entertainment industry.”
+A reviewer in the Sydney Morning Herald said Perfect Criminals was “punchily written, packed with hard-boiled humour [and] a ride into the underbelly of the entertainment industry.”
 Another review in the Melbourne Herald-Sun said “an action-packed and hilarious crime caper, navigating its way through the dark side of the entertainment industry here and abroad.”

 My previously published books include two sporting biographies, two books about sappers (Army engineers) in Vietnam, one about sappers in Afghanistan, one memoir about my co-writer Sandy MacGregor (who introduced me to the sapper stories), and one true crime book which turned out to be too true for someone’s comfort.